 In Georgia, the standard limitation period for filing a personal injury lawsuit is two years, with a four-year limit for loss of consortium claim by the spouse of the injured person.
+For example, if you were injured in Georgia on June 1, 2024, the normal deadline to file suit is June 1, 2026; it is wise to file suit months before the deadline in order to deal with any difficulties in obtaining service of process.

 O.C.G.A. § 9-3-33 states provides a two year time limit for filing personal injury lawsuits in general, a one year limitation for injuries to reputation, and a four year limit for loss of marital consortium.
 However, there are many exceptions.
 An experienced personal injury lawyers can help you navigate the rules to avoid traps for the unwary.

-Time limit for filing suit is suspended until criminal charges against the at-fault party are concluded.
+The time limit for filing suit is suspended until criminal charges against the at-fault party are concluded.

 In wrongful death claims, the time limit for filing suit runs from time of death, not time of fatal incident.